US photographer Alex Noriega has won the third International Landscape Photographer of the Year (ILPOTY) competition for his portfolio of four images.

-Noriega is a landscapes and nature photographer, and previously won the USA Landscape Photographer of the Year competition and the Epson Pano Awards Photographer of the Year.
-He uses a Nikon D600 with Nikkor 16-35mm f4, 50mm f1.8, and 70-200mm f4 VR lenses.
+Noriega, a landscape and nature photographer, has previously won the USA Landscape Photographer of the Year competition and the Epson Pano Awards Photographer of the Year.
+For these photos he used a Nikon D600 with Nikkor 16-35mm f4, 50mm f1.8, and 70-200mm f4 VR lenses.

-In terms of post-production, he uses Adobe Camera Raw, Lightroom and Photoshop.
+In terms of post-production, Noriega uses Adobe Camera Raw, Lightroom and Photoshop.

 ‘I’ve developed my own set of techniques over the years that are completely non-destructive, allowing me to go back and make changes at any step in the process.
 This allows me to hone the images very precisely,’ he said.

 ‘Most of the processing, aside from fixing imperfections, is centred around creating or emphasising certain atmospheres, through the use of light and colour.
 Although I try to finish every image with the care required to make large prints, I do acknowledge that the vast majority of viewers will only ever see them digitally, so I am very mindful of my web output as well.’

 Noriega continued: ‘I do not shoot on assignment, I simply pursue the images I want to and teach other photographers how I do it.
 I want to continue finding my own unique images that represent my love of certain landscapes and moods, and to continue exploring North America.
 As long as I’m making new images that excite me, business and career advancements will follow.’

 The photographer won out of 2394 entries.
 He will receive a cash prize, a trophy, and will feature in the International Landscape Photographer of the Year Awards 2016 Book.

 Coming in second is Australian landscape photographer Kath Salier, followed by Belgium photographer Peter Poppe in third.

 The International Landscape Photograph of the Year, chosen for single image, was taken out by South African photographer Hougaard Malan.